tanjil-repliq/tanjil-portfolio/README.md

 All personal data, including but not limited to biography, work history, and contact information, are proprietary and confidential.

-© [2024] Shamim Bin Zahid .
+© [2025] Md.
+Tanjil .
 All rights reserved.

 No license is granted to use, copy, modify, or distribute my personal information for any purpose without my explicit written permission.
 Unauthorized use, reproduction, or distribution of this personal information may violate applicable laws and could be subject to legal action.